Ming-Hao-Zhang/Nuclei-Chart-Generator/README.md

 The arialuni font is included in the program, but it is not necessary.
 I just haven't removed it from the code.

-This is rough code I wrote in early 2021 when I was learning Python.
+This is rough code I wrote in early stage when I was learning Python.
 There are many silly parts in the code.
 Even though the data has been verified many times, its reliability cannot be guaranteed 100%, so please use it only as a reference.
 I hope this can help you.

 The data are mainly taken from the following website: